stephyriega/ML_CI/README.md

-# Causal Inference using Causal Inference
+# Causal Inference using Machine Learning

-Here you can find a series of Jupyter Notebooks, my colleages (Jesus Soto & Franco Caceres) and I worked on for our class.
+Here you can find a series of Jupyter Notebooks, my colleages (Jesus Soto & Franco Caceres) and I worked on for our class of Applied Statistics.